rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 Young, fit, and keen, I set off to find adventure in the mountains.
 Starting with day trips in benign terrain, I gradually worked my way up to ski-mountaineering and multi-day, tent-based ski traverses, where covering a lot of horizontal ground efficiently, as in nordic skiing, is paramount.
 I dreamed to ski bigger and better objectives, and to see just how far I could take it.

 It has been said that a typical backcountry skier is a 27-year-old male (I think that came from a Tony Daffern book on avalanche safety).
 I’d go even further to say that they are also likely an engineer, given how many of my peer group matched this description.
-I certainly fit the mould.
+I certainly fit the mold.

 The mountains were calling, and so I went.